bolt-project/bolt/docs/source/spark-overview.rst

 	>>> a.values.shape
 	(3, 4)

-and change the form of paralleization during construction
+and change the form of parallelization during construction

 .. code:: python